villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

 end
 ```

-Elixir 1.3 improves in this situation by introducing an `else` block defining matchers for different error patterns.
-We resort to matching everything by using the underscore `_` as the left-hand side value.
+The Elixir version 1.3 improves this situation by introducing an `else` block defining matchers for different error patterns.
+With anything unexpected, we resort to matching everything by using the underscore `_` as the left-hand side value.